 Local care management

 Our service is highly responsive, and, in most situations, we can implement an hourly care package within 24-hours.
-Our registered nurse or local care expert will conduct an assessment of your needs so that a comprehensive care plan can be put in place that meets not just your care needs but ensures your preferences and choices are respected.
+Our local care manager will conduct an assessment of your needs so that a comprehensive care plan can be put in place that meets not just your care needs but ensures your preferences and choices are respected.
 If you are in hospital awaiting discharge or living in another care setting, our experts are able to conduct an assessment to facilitate a speedy return home.

 Once you are receiving our hourly care package, we provide on-going support – not just to person receiving care but to all the family to make sure everything is in place and any changes required to are responded to efficiently and effectively.